The No. 1 Mistake Interviewees Make

 An Interviewee’s Role

-An interviewee’s role is to comprehensively demonstrate his or her job-worthiness to an interviewer, irrespective of the expertise of the interviewer (sometimes, the people who conduct job interviews possess such scant knowledge of interview practices that they’re incapable of drawing out pertinent information).
+An interviewee’s role is to comprehensively demonstrate his or her job readiness and leadership potential to an interviewer, irrespective of the expertise of the interviewer.

-At minimum, though, interviewees must ensure that their interviewers will answer “yes” to the following 3 questions (via George Bradt on Forbes.com):
+At minimum, interviewees must ensure that their interviewers will conclude “yes” to the following three primary concerns (via George Bradt on Forbes.com):

 - Can you do the job?